skip navigation

 ARTICLE X – PRACTICE

-Section 1 – All players must have completed ten (10) hours of conditioning prior to working out with pads.
-These practices are to be limited to conditioning and drills without equipment except for helmets and mouth pieces.
+Section 1 – LYF recommends that all players should have completed ten (10) hours of conditioning prior to working out with pads.
+LYF recommends these practices be limited to conditioning and drills without equipment except for helmets and mouth pieces.

-Section 2 – Two (2) weeks prior to the first game six (6), two-hour practices will be allowed each week (Maximum: 24 hours).
-No two-a-day practices will be allowed.
+Section 2 LYF recommends two (2) weeks prior to the first game a maximum of six (6), two-hour practices. each week (Maximum: 24 hours).
+No two-a-day practices are recommended.

-Section 3 - A maximum of five (5), two hours practices per week will be allowed after the first game (Maximum: 10 hours).
-These practices will include calisthenics and drills.
+Section 3 – LYF recommends that a maximum of five (5), two hours practices, per week after the first game (Maximum: 10 hours).
+These practice lengths should include calisthenics and drills.

 ARTICLE XI – GAME PROCEDURES

-Section 1 – The schedule will be set up as early as possible prior to the first game.
+Section 1 The schedule will be released as early as possible prior to the first game.

-Section 4 – The home team coaches will be responsible to provide personnel to run the chains and yard marker.
+Section 4 – The home team coaches will be responsible for providing personnel to run the chains and yard marker.

-Section 5 – Each team is responsible for clean-up of its own sideline.
-Toy Bowl points - One (1) per week can be deducted in the event of repeated nonconformity.
+Section 5 – Each team is responsible for cleaning its own sideline.

 Section 6 – If it becomes necessary to postpone a game for any legitimate reason, it is the responsibility of the coach or a team representative to contact the league board as well as the other team at least twenty-four (24) hours in advance of the scheduled game.